About me and how I got started…

 Later my goal changed to help students with college expenses in the form of scholarships; to pay forward the kindness that had been shown to me when I graduated high school.
 I began raffling pens off every month to raise money for these scholarships.
 The first year I raised just over $2000 and was able to give out two $1000 scholarships.

-To date we’ve give away $20,000 in scholarships.
 Recipients write essays which are read and scored by a group of volunteers from around the country.
-We take the top scoring essays and award the money to each of these students from all over the country.
+We take the top scoring essays, and after considering other financial aid and resources, award the money to each of these students from all over the country.

-Right now we’re raising money through sale of student and custom art postcards and notebooks, with a pen being awarded to somebody randomly each month as a way of saying thanks for contributing.
+Right now we’re raising money through sale of notebooks and pen auctions.
 I hope to continue giving scholarships away every year, to help these kids get their foot in the door to the rest of their lives.
 I hope for their success and maybe one day one of them will start a scholarship or charity of their own to help others the way they were helped.

-Newton Pens Scholarships is now a 501c3 charitable organisation.
+Newton Pens Scholarships is now a 501c3 charitable organization.

 Old Kickstarter project linked here — http://kck.st/w37M49